-Solmin minerals should be fed at 0.006% per kg of animal live weight per day.
-0.008% can be fed for a month to very deficient animals.
+DeLaval Feedtech minerals should be fed at the NZ Animal Remedies Board approved 0.006% per kg of animal live weight per day, which is more than the DeLaval suggested 20 grams per cow.
 Other products have their own instructions.
 Some don't contain salt which is the most important element, especially in the warmer areas where grasses don't take up much sodium, which is needed for animals to keep themselves cool and warm.